WetDogWeather/TerrierWeb/doc/Terrier.md

 startLeaflet() method to kick off display.
 For MapLibre, use startMapLibre().</p>
 <p>You won't create one of these, we do that when the JS file is loaded.
-Then you access the TerrierModule through the Terrier global variable.
+Then you access the TerrierModule through the 'Terrier' global variable.
 You use the start methods as defined above and call stop() when you want Terrier to destroy all of its rendering infrastructure.</p></dd>
 </dl>